We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Loosened or leaking connections.

-- The fill tube for the ice maker is leaking.
+- The fill tube for the ice maker is damaged and leaking.

 Solve Leaky Ice Maker Problems with these Quick Fixes

 |Ice jamming, built up or clogging the ice maker.||Put a large sturdy bowl below the ice maker to catch any residual water.
 Pour a cup of warm water down the chute and wait a few seconds, then test the dispenser again.
 Repeat several times, this may be enough to thaw the built up ice.|

 |Ice jamming, built up or clogging the ice dispenser.||Holding the ice dispenser open and using a long handled wooden spoon, break up the ice accumulated in the dispenser chute, especially at the bottom.
 You may need an extra pair of hands here.
 The large bowl below the dispenser will catch any falling ice.
 Once the ice is cleared, wipe down the chute with warm water, dry it, and then try the dispenser again.|

 |Fridge isn’t standing level.||Using a bubble/laser level reader, check if the fridge is standing level.
 If it isn’t – either extend the fridge’s feet to level it, or use a wooden wedge to level the appliance.|